integrations/slack/README.md

 On repositories, the app notifies of `open`, `close`, and `re-open` events on pull requests and issues in repositories you've subscribed to.
 It also notifies of any `push` directly to the repository's default branch as well as `comments` on issues and pull requests.

 #### Deployment and Actions approval notifications
+Deployment review notifications for your GitHub Actions environments can now be tracked end-to-end from your channel or personal app in Slack.
+You will be notified when a review is pending on your environment, when an approval is completed and you can see the real time status of your deployment.

+The following capabilities have been added to our Microsoft Teams and Slack applications:
+1. Deployment review pending notifications for your environments being deployed through GitHub Actions workflow.
+2. Deployment review completed notifications for your environments being deployed through GitHub Actions workflow.
+3. Deployment status notifications for your environments.
+And the notification shows workflow information if the environment is deployed from GitHub Action workflow.

 #### Link previews